TelenorStartIoT/tutorials/03-arduino-mkrnb1500-udp/README.md

      4. Select the port in the IDE
      5. Get the IMSI and IMEI number of your dev kit

- 3. Register your Arduino dev kit in Telenor StartIoT Managed IoT Cloud 1.Sign up for a MIC platform account
+  3. Register your Arduino dev kit in Telenor StartIoT Managed IoT Cloud
+     1. Sign up for a MIC platform account
-    2.Add a new thing type
+     2. Add a new thing type
-    3.Add a thing representing your dev kit
+     3. Add a thing representing your dev kit
-    4.See your thing
+     4. See your thing
-    5.Example dashboard
+     5. Example dashboard
-    6.Start Programming

- 4.Programming of the Arduino dev kit
+ 4. Programming of the Arduino dev kit
-   1.Download the example code as a zip file
+     1. Download the example code as a zip file
-   2.Add (open) the example code in the Arduino Desktop IDE 3.Add the MKRNB IoT library
+     2. Add (open) the example code in the Arduino Desktop IDE
+     3. Add the MKRNB IoT library
-   4.Run the example program
+     4. Run the example program
-   5.See your data displayed in MIC
+     5. See your data displayed in MIC